 Tell us your name and a little about yourself.

 My name is Eric Rebelo and I’m the CEO & Founder of a Digital Marketing and Media Communications Company.
 I’m an entrepreneur, marketer, personal brand/influencer, and consultant with a video show and audio podcast that helps entrepreneurs and personal development-focused people learn practical business and mindset strategies to increase their income, promote their business to their target market, get the lifestyle they want, and achieve internal fulfillment using my ideology of OFFENSE.
-Offense is the ultimate concept or system of internal and external strategies that ‘movers and shakers’ should use to always be focused on moving forward towards their vision of success in all areas of their lives.
+The offense is the ultimate concept or system of internal and external strategies that ‘movers and shakers’ should use to always be focused on moving forward towards their vision of success in all areas of their lives.
 Whether that is wealth, health, relationships, etc, you have to realize that you only get one chance to achieve your full potential and you must do it because if you don’t, you will regret it for the rest of your life.
 I used to work a 9-5 job and it was semi-enjoyable but I knew it wasn’t going to be long term.
 I always have had the desire to have my own business for the freedom and flexibility I knew I would have in entrepreneurship.
 So I decided that it was best to start my own company and I haven’t looked back since.
 Now I get to do what I’m passionate about every day while helping business owners and entrepreneurs achieve their goals and potential by living life on the Offense.

 What exactly does your company do?